How many books did you read this year?

 Did you read anything published within the year?

 Yup – Behind Closed Doors, Shrill, I’m Just a Person, and Borderline.

 Did you watch a movie based on a book you’d read?

 Yup – My Sister’s Keeper, Gone Girl, Dark Places, Before I Go To Sleep, We Need to Talk About Kevin, and Wild.

 What are you most excited to read next year?

 The Girl With the Lower Back Tattoo by Amy Schumer.
-Didn’t realize it was out already, derp!
+I love her comedy.

 And lastly… THE LIST!
 All of your reads from this year, ready, go!